Skin Cancer Prevention

 1. Stay in the shade between 10 am to 3 pm: This is the hottest part of the day and when the UV rays are most intense.
 If you do go outdoors limit the time that you’re spending in direct sunlight.

-2. Don’t get sunburnt!: If you go outside make sure to protect your skin with sunscreen, Sunglasses a hat and protective clothing.
-The UV rays can pass through in any weather, especially on cloudy days.
-When you’re swimming and feel cool in the water, you can still get burned.
-However, if you still happen to get burnt, use aloe vera or after sun-care lotion as soon as possible.
-Don’t use a moisturiser though, it’ll make your sunburn worse.
+2. Don’t get sunburnt!: If you go outside make sure to protect your skin with sunscreen, sunglasses, a hat and protective clothing.
+The UV rays can penetrate in any weather, especially on cloudy days.
+When you’re swimming and feel cool in the water, you can still get sunburn.
+However, if you still happen to get sunburn, use aloe vera or after sun-care lotion as soon as possible.
+Don’t use a moisturiser though, it will make your sunburn worse.

 3. Wear protective clothing, including sunglasses and hat: This is especially important for people who have fair skin, are balding or have a history of skin cancer.